Large-time asymptotics in deep learning: Introduction

-The role of the final time horizon $T>0$ however, which may play a key role in the control of dynamical systems, is, up to the best of our knowledge, not discussed in the machine learning context.
-As each time-step of a discretization to \eqref{eq: 1.2} represents a different layer of the derived neural network (e.g. \eqref{eq: 1.1}), and the time horizon $T>0$ in \eqref{eq: 1.2} thus serves as an indicator of the number of layers $N_{\text{layers}}$ in the discrete-time context \eqref{eq: 1.1}, a good a priori knowledge of the dynamics of the learning problem over longer time horizons is needed.
-Such an understanding would lead to potential rules for choosing the number of layers, as well as enlighten the generalization properties when the number of layers is large.
+The continuous-time, neural ODE formalism of deep learning has been used to great effect in applications -- for instance, by using adaptive ODE solvers \citep{chen2018neural, dupont2019augmented, queiruga2020continuous}, symplectic and multigrid methods \citep{celledoni2020structure, gunther2020layer}, or indirect training algorithms based on the Pontryagin Maximum Principle \citep{li2017maximum, benning2019deep} --, and also for generative modeling through normalizing flows \citep{grathwohl2018ffjord, chen2019residual}.
+We emphasize that the origins of continuous-time supervised learning go back to the 1980s -- the neural network model proposed in \citep{hopfield1982neural} is a differential equation, whereas in \citep{lecun1988theoretical} back-propagation is connected to the adjoint method arising in optimal control.
+Related works include studies on identification of the weights from data \citep{albertini1993neural, albertini1993uniqueness} and controllability of continuous-time recurrent networks \citep{sontag1997complete, sontag1999further}.

-Through this work, we aim to bridge this gap by leveraging the added degree of freedom represented by the time horizon $T$, and propose several novel insights on the relevance of the latter from a more analytical point of view, in view of further hybridizing the topics of deep supervised learning, optimal control, and numerical analysis.
+The role of the final time horizon $T>0$, which plays a key role in the control of dynamical systems, has not been analyzed in the context of supervised learning problems via models such as \eqref{eq: 1.2}.
+Now note once again that in the ResNet \eqref{eq: 1.1} the time-step $\Delta t=\sfrac{T}{N_\text{layers}}$ is fixed (equal to $1$), and each time instance of a forward Euler discretization to \eqref{eq: 1.2} would represent a different layer of \eqref{eq: 1.1}.
+Hence, whenever the time-step $\Delta t=\sfrac{T}{N_{\text{layers}}}$ is fixed (or goes to zero when $T$ is increased), the time horizon $T$ in \eqref{eq: 1.2} serves as an indicator of the number of layers $N_{\text{layers}}$ in the ResNet \eqref{eq: 1.1}.
+Thus, a good knowledge of the behavior of the learning problem and the neural ODE flow over longer time horizons is desirable in view of understanding approximation and generalization properties.
+In this work, we aim to bridge this gap by proposing several insights stemming from an analysis of the role of the time horizon $T$.

-\subsection{Our contributions}
+\subsection{Our contributions.}

-Let us assume that we are given a training dataset $\{\vec{x}_i, \vec{y}_i\}_{i=1}^N$, with $\vec{x}_i \in \R^d$ and $\vec{y}_i \in \R^m$ for any $i$.
-We will consider the continuous-time supervised learning problem, which is roughly an optimal control problem for continuous-time neural networks including (but not restricted to) ones of the form \eqref{eq: 1.2}.
-We bring forth the following results and insights.
+We shall focus this presentation on the neural ODE \eqref{eq: 1.2}, but our results also hold for other systems, as seen in the respective statements.